asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 tags: [code-quality]
 ---

 Coding conventions are a necessity on development teams, but unfortunately they are often overlooked.
 These conventions serve multiple purposes for a team.
-They foster a consistency in the code which has a positive affect on the overall code quality and enables a team to bring new developers up to speed much more quickly.
+They foster a consistency in the code which has a positive affect on the overall code quality and enables a team to bring new developers up to speed quickly.
 Furthermore, the conventions provide a mechanism to determine team rules for building the software that go beyond just stylistic decisions and affect the design quality.
 These types of rules have a large impact on the quality of the code but also provide one of the first opportunities for a team to find its values and identity.

 <!--more-->

 If you are part of a new development team one of the first things you should do is develop your coding conventions.
-If you are part of an existing team without coding conventions, you have catch up work to do and I imagine the code reflects this.
+If you are part of an existing team working without coding conventions, you have catch up work to do and I imagine the code reflects this.
 Creating coding conventions should be an immediate priority.
 Operating with an agreed upon set of coding conventions addresses a lot of issues that commonly arise in development organizations.
 Too often teams are too busy rushing to meet self-imposed deadlines to slow down and build a set of development standards and practices to improve the way they work.
 However, it is important to remember that **short-term pressure to go faster has the affect of making the entire organization slower over the long-term.**

 ##Style Guides